- What they look like,

 Try not to criticize your child, this does not mean being firm with them when necessary, but it is much more beneficial to correct your child rather than overly criticize them.

 Children can be very sensitive and can absorb all the criticism, also parents need to lead by example and avoid being self-critical of themselves in front of their children.

 When an adult is towering over a child and criticizing or continually shouting at them it can be daunting and frightening to that child, to a young child it can seem like facing an angry giant.

-Talk to them about their problems then they will start to listen and sometimes they are crying out for help and guidance but they can feel embarrassed or they do not know how to ask for help and they feel that there issues are silly.
+Talk to them about their problems then they will start to listen and sometimes they are crying out for help and guidance, but they can feel embarrassed or they do not know how to ask for help and they feel that their issues are silly.

-If you have more than one child try not to show any favoritism or pay to much attention to one more than the others, many a time the older child can feel neglected and unwanted when all the attention is put onto the younger child.
+If you have more than one child try not to show any favoritism or pay too much attention to one more than the others, many a times the older child can feel neglected and unwanted when all the attention is put on to the younger child.

 Tap into your true spiritual happiness

 Learn how to deal with the root cause of your anger

 Start to lower your stress levels and return back to inner peace

 Enjoy the many health benefits of positive thinking